dagronf/DSFDragSlider/README.md

 ## Why

 I have a project that needs the ability to change 2-dimension values (x:y or width:height for example).
-The project has limited UI space so I wanted a control that acted like a trackpad for controlling
+The project has limited UI space so I wanted a control that acted like a trackpad for tweaking a positional value.

 ## Features